15 November 2018

 At More Ability we are backed by both the 0% and 5% government schemes and have a dedicated pricing and VAT exemption page on our website where you can find out more.

 Specialising in the design and installation of bathroom adaptations, ensuring you can remain safe and independent within your home.
-If you are unsuccessful in your application for a DFG but still want to explore your VAT exemption options with regards to bathing solutions, you can book an online design appointment , visit one of our showrooms or call us to speak to one of our experts.
+If you are unsuccessful in your application for a DFG but still want to explore your VAT exemption options with regards to bathing solutions, you can book a design appointment online, visit one of our showrooms or call us to speak to one of our experts.